tarannagra/windots/README.md

 ![Workflow.. kind of](./assets/komo-yasb/workflow.png)

+### 📝 TODO

+- [ ] Match everything to the same colourscheme.
+This includes nvim and the bar too.
+Maybe the bar -> nvim.
+This scheme is quite good for now.
+    - [ ] I guess the same is for the Obsidian app, but haven't *really* used it *that* much to go with a complete customisation again.

 # ⭐ Ending notes

 If you have found this useful or have taken anything here, I would appreciate a star on here ⭐